germinateplatform/germinate-training-ebi/session-1.md

 ## Showing and hiding columns

-Tables within Germinate show **lots** of information.
+Tables within Germinate show **lots** of information and this can often be overwhelming.
 Sometimes, you will only be interested in a specific part of this information and hiding table columns is one way to allow you to focus better.
 Use the dropdown button in the top left of any table to select the columns you wish to show or hide.
 These settings are remembered for your session, so they will be remembered *until* you close your browser.
 If you make a change it only applies to your session so nobody else will see your changes.

-This example shows how you add or remove columns from the Germinate Germplasm page.
+This example shows how you add or remove columns from the Germinate germplasm page.
 Click on the show/hide columns option within the table options.
 This option can be found at the top left hand side of the table beside help and filter options.

 <img src="session-1/germplasm-column-dropdown.png" style="max-width: 100%;">

 Now that you have selected this you can choose which columns to show and hide.
 Its easy, just click on them to toggle on and off.
 If you accidentally turn off something you want to see just go back and enable it again.
 Look at this screenshot, notice how the columns are different?
+Try adding and removing some columns yourself.

 <img src="session-1/germplasm-column-hiding.png" style="max-width: 100%;">

 ## Selecting how many entries to show

 Another way to change how data is displayed in tables is changing the number of rows that are shown at a time.
 By default, Germinate only shows a small number of rows the reduce the amount of scrolling required to take in all the information.
 To show more rows per page, select a different value from the dropdown menu in the top right of the table.
 The display will refresh and now show the requested number of rows.
 Have a play about with this and see which looks best on your monitor screen.
-Like the table columns this setting remains until you close your browser.
+Like toggling table columns on or off this setting remains at the number you set until you close your browser.

 <img src="session-1/germplasm-page-size.png" style="max-width: 100%;">

 ## Sorting and filtering the germplasm table

 All tables within Germinate can be sorted or filtered by any of the columns you see.
 Sorting happens by clicking on a table header and another click on the same column inverts the sorting direction.
 This image shows the table header.
 If you look at the diamond icon next to Germplasm name in the table header you will see how the table is sorted.
 If the light coloured half is on the top it means the column is sorted alphabetically and on the lower (like here) its reverse alphabetical ordering.
 Try clicking on some of the table headers to see what effect the sorting has on the table.
-The table sorting sorts data across the entire database and not just the lines that are in the current table page.
+The table sorting sorts data across the **entire database** and not just the lines that are in the current table page.

 <img src="session-1/germplasm-sorting.png" style="max-width: 100%;">